Downtown Farmers Market

 For Utahns and visitors alike, the benefits of such a robust market featuring local produce are many: It increases direct access to fresh foods; it promotes community-based food production and local business; and it minimizes environmental impacts of long-distance food transportation.

-The Downtown Farmers Market has expanded its operations with the inclusion of the Liberty Park Market on Thursday evenings and the Winter Market at The Gateway.
+The Downtown Farmers Market has expanded its operations with the inclusion of the Winter Market at The Gateway.
 The latter is held on Saturdays during the colder months.
 Opportunities to shop local are offered year-round with these additions.
 To ensure that products sold at the markets are in line with the market’s guidelines — namely grown by small and mid-sized farms within 250 miles — the Market has established a great vendor integrity protocol and systems, thereby ensuring you get the very best of what’s around.

 Once upon a time, farmers markets were only frequented by chefs stocking up on the freshest ingredients for their restaurants.
 This has changed, and markets are now not only a place for SLC tourists to get a feel for the flare of an area, but also a place for community to congregate.The walkways are bustling with shoppers and the community comes alive for a few hours each Saturday, as many patrons walk and bike to the market — it’s the most ideal way to kickstart your weekend.
 Furthering the vibrant experience, there are buskers (street musicians) playing at every turn, happy dogs being walked, and families coming together over locally-grown food.
 It’s a hub, and this is where you’ll catch up with old friends, coworkers, and your neighbors.